-Battle ropes are a killer way to attack your fitness goals, whether you are looking for general conditioning work, want to improve power in your upper body, or you simply want a break from your usual HIIT/aerobic training.
+Battle ropes are a killer way to attack your fitness goals, whether you are looking for general conditioning work, want to improve power in your upper body, or simply want a break from your usual HIIT/aerobic training.

 ⭐ For most people, the Rep V2 Battle Rope is an excellent all-purpose rope that is available in all lengths and thicknesses and comes with a nylon sleeve.
-REP Fitness also backs the rope with an industry leading 3 year warranty.
+REP Fitness also backs the rope with an industry-leading 3-year warranty.

 ⭐ Lifters and home gym enthusiasts on a budget will appreciate the low price point on the Amazon Basics Battle Training Rope, but if you want an anchor and sleeve they are sold separately.